The latest GOES-R/GeoXO quarterly newsletter is now

 Geostationary satellites orbit 35,800 km (22,300 miles) above Earth's equator at speeds equal to Earth's rotation, which means they maintain their positions and provide continuous coverage.
 Information from geostationary satellites is used for short-term (1 day) weather forecasting and severe storm warning and tracking.

 Polar-orbiting satellites make regular orbits around the Earth’s poles from about 833 km (517 miles) above the Earth’s surface.
 The Earth constantly rotates counterclockwise underneath the path of the satellite, making for a different view with each orbit.
 Information from polar-orbiting satellites is used for mid-range (3-7 day) forecasts and advanced warnings of severe weather.

 GOES satellites continually view the continental United States, Pacific and Atlantic Oceans, Central and South America, and Southern Canada.
-To fully cover Alaska, Hawaii, the entire continental United States and the Pacific and Atlantic Oceans (for tropical storms), NOAA operates two GOES satellites simultaneously: GOES-East and GOES-West.
-GOES East is located at 75° W and provides most of the U.S. weather information.
-GOES West is located at 135°W over the Pacific Ocean.
-In the GOES-R series era, GOES West will be located at 137°W. In addition to two operational satellites, NOAA also maintains an on-orbit spare.
+To fully cover Alaska, Hawaii, the entire continental United States and the Pacific and Atlantic Oceans (for tropical storms), NOAA operates two GOES satellites simultaneously: GOES East and GOES West.
+GOES East is located at 75.2° W and provides most of the U.S. weather information.
+GOES West is located at 137.2°W over the Pacific Ocean.
+In addition to two operational satellites, NOAA also maintains an on-orbit spare.

 Since 1975, GOES have provided continuous imagery and data on atmospheric conditions and solar activity (space weather).
 They have even aided in search and rescue of people in distress.
 GOES data products have led to more accurate and timely weather forecasts and better understanding of long-term climate conditions.
 NASA builds and launches the satellites and NOAA operates them.